-Many beekeepers fall into two buckets, with respect to Flow Hive:
+Many beekeepers fall into two buckets, with respect to the Flow Hive:

-- "Nothing needs fixing" beekeepers: These folks have very strong opinions that traditional approaches to beekeeping have worked for hundreds of years, so why change?
-While there's some logic to that - and traditional approaches do work - if nothing ever challenged and potentially improves the status quo then we stay stuck in the dark ages.
+- “Nothing needs fixing” beekeepers: These folks have very strong opinions that traditional approaches to beekeeping have worked for hundreds of years, so why change?
+While there’s some logic to that – and traditional approaches do work – if there are never challenges to improve on the status quo then we stay stuck in the dark ages.
 Progress can be difficult, but it can also be very good.

 - “Get with the program” beekeepers: Aside from being drawn to the promise of easy honey, some Flow Hive beekeepers like it because, frankly, it’s cool and it’s awesome to be on the leading edge!
 Anyone not following that lead is something of a Luddite!
 OK – but progress for progress’ sake is never good.
 There need to be distinct benefits outweighing the drawbacks.

 The Flow Hive is very polarizing.
-In this article, we look past the stubborn refusal to even consider the Flow Hive that you will note from many beekeepers.
-We provide you with facts from which you can make your own decision, based on your own circumstances and objectives.
+In this lesson, we look past the stubborn refusal to even consider the Flow Hive that you will see in many beekeepers.
+We provide you with facts from which you can make your own decisions, based on your own circumstances and objectives.

-It is our hope this article is informative, unbiased, fair and useful to you if you are considering the Flow Hive.
-And then the debate will continue...
+It is our hope this lesson is informative, unbiased, fair and useful to you if you are considering the Flow Hive.
+And then the debate will continue…